elm-tooling/elm-tooling-cli/docs/faq.md

 - elm-json: Similar to `elm`, but more dependencies (65, 6.4 MiB). 👉 [Pull request for switching to the `@lydell/elm` approach](https://github.com/zwilias/elm-json/pull/51)
 - elm-test-rs: Uses the `@lydell/elm` approach! 🎉

-## Why should I use `elm-tooling` to install tools?
+## Why should I install tools locally?

-In short: For the same reasons you’d install tools using `npm`.

 If you’re just getting started, install Elm whatever way you think is the easiest so you can get started coding.
 Installing Elm globally using the official installer can be a great way.
 But if you’re already familiar with installing stuff with `npm` it might be just as easy to start with `elm-tooling`.
 It doesn’t really matter.
 You can always change the installation method later.